JL-III/Theatria/docs/events-challenges/the-oracles-blessing/README.md

 1. **Store the required items**:

    - Gather all the necessary items for the Oracle's Blessing challenge you want to complete.
-   - Store these items in a locked chest using the `/lock` command to protect them from theft.
+   - Store these items in a locked chest(s) using the `/lock` command and note the coordinates.

-2. **Open a ticket on Discord**:
+2. **Open a ticket on Discord** #staff-support-tickets:

-   - Once you have collected all the required items for a specific challenge, open a ticket on our Discord server.
-This is where you will submit your completed challenge for review.

-3. **Share the private coordinates**:

-   - In the Discord ticket, provide the private coordinates of the locked chest containing the required items.
-This will allow our staff to verify that you have met the challenge requirements.
+   - In the Discord ticket, provide the coordinates of the locked chest(s) with the required items.

 4. **Wait for staff verification**:

-   - Our staff will visit the provided coordinates, inspect the chest and its contents, and confirm that you have successfully completed the challenge.
+   - Our staff will validate the items and take them for The Oracle.

 5. **Receive your reward**:

-   - After verification, you'll be granted The Oracle's Blessing reward, which includes an increase in `/sell hand` earnings.
+   - You'll be granted The Oracle's Blessing reward, which includes an increase in `/sell hand` earnings!

 ## Additional Tips and Reminders

    - Browse the following pages to learn about the different ways to obtain The Oracle's Blessing.
    - Keep your locked chest's coordinates private and share them only in the Discord ticket to ensure the security of your items.
-- Good luck on your journey, and may the Oracle's favor be with you!
+   - You can double-check which blessings you have received with `/tob`.

 {% hint style="danger" %}
 **⚠️ Items submitted will be taken after you complete the challenge!**